 How to Test Benjamin Moore Whites in Your Home

 To see what these colours actually look like in your home, I suggest picking up a few sample pots and painting them on a white background (card stock or foam board), or directly on the wall.
 Be sure to move them around the room and take a look at different times of the day as the lighting changes.

 An easier and mess-free option is peel and stick paint samples.
 They’re produced with genuine manufacturer paint, so the results are accurate.
 The large size makes it easy to visualize.
 I leave the backing on and use painter’s tape to affix to the wall.
 That way, it’s easy to move around.

 White Dove Paint Finishes Used in Our Home

 Trim, Doors and Fireplace– Water-based lacquer custom mixed at Sherwin Williams (sprayed)

 Walls– Benjamin Moore Aura® Waterborne Interior Paint in Eggshell

 Ceiling– Benjamin Moore Waterborne Ceiling Paint in Ultra Flat

-As you can see, White Dove reads very differently in each room, which means you should always test the colour first.
-I suggest reading this paint colour post to help you through the process.
+As you can see in these real life examples, Benjamin Moore White Dove paint reads very differently in each room, which means you should always test the colour first.
+I suggest reading these paint colour selection tips to help you through the process.